 Before his time with the Nuggets, Daniel was the director of men’s basketball strength and conditioning for Connecticut in 2017.
 He has also worked at Texas’ St. David’s HealthCare from 2016-17, where he served as the director of applied sports science, and as the head strength and conditioning coach for men’s basketball and men’s tennis at SMU from 2015-16.

 Daniel was a two-time Academic All-American and a first-team Pac-10 All-Academic honoree from 1994-98 at Washington State, where he played basketball and earned a degree in history.
-He graduated in 2010 from California University of Pennsylvania with a master’s degree in exercise science, and is currently a candidate for Ph.D. in health science and human performance at Concordia.
+He graduated in 2010 from California University of Pennsylvania with a master’s degree in exercise science, and received his Ph.D. in health science and human performance at Concordia in 2020.